sap-tutorials/Tutorials/tutorials/cp-mlf-retrain-image-classification-05/cp-mlf-retrain-image-classification-05.md

 ## Details
 ### You will learn
   - Call an API from a REST client like Postman
-  - The basics about Machine Learning Foundation Service for Image Classification
+  - The basics about Machine Learning Foundation Service for Image Classification in the Retraining scenario context

 [ACCORDION-BEGIN [Step](The Image Classification Service)]

-The Image Classification service calculates and returns a list of classifications along with their probabilities for a given image.
-It extracts feature vectors for any given image for comparison, information retrieval, clustering, or further processing.
+Just like the Image Classification service, the retrained Image Classification service calculates and returns a list of classifications along with their probabilities for a given image using your predefined categories.

+The only difference is in the URL to be called, where you will need to append the following ```/models/{model name}/versions/{model version}```.

 This is the list of accepted file extensions: